23 Creative Political Fundraising Ideas that Work | Political Fundraising

 6. Design Custom T-Shirts

-Custom t-shirts are a great product to help raise funds for your political campaign.
-They give supporters something in exchange for their donation, and they help promote the cause to a wider audience.
-Create several different types of design, all brand-aligned to the rest of your campaign, and then find a company/provider to manufacture and ship them.
+Custom t-shirts featuring your campaign colors or logo are a great way to raise funds for your political campaign.
+They give supporters something in exchange for their donation and promote your cause to a wider audience.

 Raise Money Online with Donorbox